Toricane/skytrain-tracker/README.md

 -   **Real-Time Arrival Info:** Clicking on a station opens a popup with live, second-by-second countdowns for the next three arriving trains, including their destinations.
 -   **Automatic Smart Zoom:** On page load, the map automatically adjusts its zoom level to perfectly frame the entire SkyTrain network.
 -   **Date-Aware Scheduling:** The application is smart enough to know the current day and only displays the schedule for trains that are active today (e.g., weekday vs. weekend service).
+-   **SkyTrain Route Overlays:** Displays the exact GPS-tracked routes of all three SkyTrain lines (Expo, Millennium, and Canada Lines) with their official TransLink colors.
+-   **Interactive Route Toggle:** A dedicated toggle button allows users to show/hide the route overlays while maintaining proper layer ordering.

 ## Setup and Installation